Oracle NetSuite ERP: Editions, Modules & Fit (2026)

 Is NetSuite only available in the cloud?

 Yes.
 NetSuite is a true multi-tenant SaaS platform with no on-premise deployment option.
-Oracle manages all infrastructure, security and upgrades.
-Customers can choose from 11 global data centre regions.
+Oracle manages all infrastructure, security, and upgrades, and every customer runs the same underlying version, receiving two automatic feature releases each year.

 How long does a NetSuite implementation take?

-What is the difference between NetSuite and Oracle ERP Cloud?
+What is the difference between NetSuite and Oracle Fusion Cloud ERP?

 Can you customise NetSuite?